Kyle Chapman (New Zealand activist)

 Chapman founded Right Wing Resistance, a neo-Nazi group, in 2009.
-He said in March 2019 that he was no longer interested in such politics, and was focused on his family and spirituality, although at least one commentator was sceptical of this.
+Since 2023, he has also been involved with a group that targets the LGBT community.

 Personal life

 Chapman was born in Taumarunui, New Zealand.

-In May 2009 Chapman married Claire Clifford, a Mormon, but they separated in October of the same year; Chapman had vowed to give up his far-right activities but Claire ended the relationship when he did not.
+In May 2009, Chapman married, but separated in October of the same year.
+His wife stated that Chapman had vowed to give up his far-right activities, but she ended the relationship when he did not.
+She was pregnant with his child at the time they split.

 Activities

 Chapman was the founding member of the New Zealand Hammerskins.

 He was convicted of fire-bombing a marae during the late 1980s and early 1990s.
 He admitted to hurling Molotov cocktails at various buildings, including Ngāi Tahu Murihiku Marae and a school.

 In January 2009 an email was sent out concerning Chapman's plans to create a European culture "protected community" in North Canterbury.
 The email stated that his intention was to "build a unified mini state that we could build up in future to be a base for other like minded Europeans to come to from other dying countries".
 The email claimed the compound would have a school, accommodation, a meeting house for leaders, and a training area for sport fighting and survival training.